peterpih/Coursera/PLOTting Base Packange R.md

   - plot(x, y, xlab="xlabel", ylab="ylabel", main="title")
   - plot(fit) - will show 4 graph residual plot
     - plot(resid(fit), ...)
-  - plot(dataset) - wil plot an n x n graph of all veriables against each other
+  - plot(dataset) - wil plot an n x n graph of all variables against each other
   - plot(density(resid(fit)), main="Residual Density Graph", xlab="Normally Distributed")
 *(this will give the density graph of the residuals)*
 - **lines**